ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

                   # Example of source_db_arn arn:aws:rds:us-east-1:123456789012:db:db-identifier
               }
-STEP 4 : - Edit The .tf Files To Suit Your Use-Case, Ensure All Changes Are Saved.
+STEP 4 :- Edit The .tf Files To Suit Your Use-Case, Ensure All Changes Are Saved.

+NOTE :- The Default Region Of The Read_replica is "us-west-2".

-STEP 5 : - Deploy The RDS_read_replica.
+STEP 5 :- Deploy The RDS_read_replica.

            path/to/THREE-TIER-ARCHITECTURE/modules/RDS_read_replica$ terraform init